The Magnificent Ferengi: Receptionio9 ranked "The Magnificent Ferengi" as the 92nd best episode of the Star Trek franchise in a 2014 listing. In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide.

 In 2016, CNET noted that "The Magnificent Ferengi" was rated one of the top ten episodes of all Star Trek episodes in an audience-based rating at the Star Trek 50th anniversary convention.
-In 2018, Vulture.com rated "The Magnificent Ferengi" the 11th best episode of Star Trek: Deep Space Nine, praising the episode's humor, performance by Jeffrey Combs, and guest star Iggy Pop.
+In 2018, Vulture.com rated "The Magnificent Ferengi" the eleventh best episode of Star Trek: Deep Space Nine, praising the episode's humor and performances by Jeffrey Combs and guest star Iggy Pop.
 CBR rated the episode as one of the top twenty funniest episodes of the Star Trek franchise in 2019.

-In 2019, ScreenRant ranked this the 3rd best episode for the character Nog.
+In 2019, Screen Rant ranked this the third best episode for the character Nog.